cetz-package/cetz/src/vector.typ

   )
 }

-/// Rotate vector of dimension 2 or 3 around the z-axis by angle
+/// Rotates a vector of dimension 2 or 3 around the z-axis by an angle.
-/// - v (vector): Vector to rotate
+/// - v (vector): The vector to rotate.
-/// - angle (angle): Angle
+/// - angle (angle): The angle to rotate by.
 /// -> vector
 #let rotate-z(v, angle) = {
   assert(v.len() >= 2,